katyayan14/assignment/README.md

 1) Project Overview
 This project demonstrates a Secured CI/CD Pipeline.
 The goal was to take a ChatBot application and deploy it to the cloud (AWS) while ensuring that the infrastructure is safe from hackers.
+The chatbot application is not an ordinary chatbot.
+It has different personas and with the help of prompt engineering we have achieved following :-
+•	The chatbot dosen’t reply with long detailed answers until asked.
+•	It replies in bullet points .
+•	Adds emoji to make it look more visually appealing.
+•	Backed with gemini api allows multilingual support as well.
 Instead of just "running the code," we implemented "Shift-Left Security," which means we checked for security flaws before the application ever went live.

 2)Architecture